Milk – Calcium Rich but Not Cavity-Safe

 Milk and Daily Life

 This study demonstrates the truth of advice given by dentists over the years.
 First, babies and youngsters should never be allowed to fall asleep with their bottle, as the liquid, whether it’s milk or another substance, can lead to cavities.
 Second, milk is a meal — for you and for bacteria.
 While milk is not acidic, the by-products of well-fed bacteria are very acidic.
 Therefore, you should remember the advice to brush your teeth, and the teeth of your young children, after every meal, or at least twice a day.
-Combine that with regular visits to your Sacramento dentists at the Marconi Dental Group and we can focus on keeping your teeth cavity-safe and decay-free!
+Combine that with regular visits to your Carmichael dentists at the Marconi Dental Group and we can focus on keeping your teeth cavity-safe and decay-free!